 Long beans need full sun, to do well.
 They grow tall before setting flowers and need a long, warm period early in the growing season.
 Don't be surprised if they don't take off until the temperature heats up and stays there.
 They will stop growing as the weather cools down in the fall.

 Days to Harvest

-It can take 2 - 3 months from seed for yard long beans to start flowering, but once the beans form, it does not take long for them to start growing longer and longer.
-The beans lose their dense, crispness as the beans inside fill out, so harvest while they are still firm, usually between 8 - 12 inches long and thinner than a pencil.
+It can take 2 to 3 months from seed for yard long beans to start flowering, but once the beans form, it does not take long for them to start growing longer and longer.
+The beans lose their dense, crispness as the beans inside fill out, so harvest while they are still firm, usually between 8 and 12 inches long and thinner than a pencil.

 Once they start producing, you may need to harvest almost daily, to keep the plants productive.
 The beans will keep several days in the refrigerator.
 The pods tend to grow in pairs, which makes harvesting a little easier.